Auzoyah Alufohai

-Auzoyah Alufohai (born October 16, 1996) is an American football nose tackle who is a free agent.
+Auzoyah Alufohai (born October 16, 1996) is an American professional football nose tackle.
 After playing college football for the West Georgia Wolves, he signed with the Houston Texans as an undrafted free agent in 2020.

 Professional career

 Houston Texans

-Alufohai signed with the Houston Texans as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Alufohai signed with the Houston Texans as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad two days later.
 He was elevated to the active roster on December 19 for the team's week 15 game against the Indianapolis Colts, and reverted to the practice squad after the game.
 He was promoted to the active roster on December 23, 2020.

 On August 24, 2021, Alufohai was waived by the Texans.

 Chicago Bears

 On September 1, 2021, Alufohai was signed to the Chicago Bears practice squad.
 He was released on September 8, 2021.